stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 # Runme Cloud Renderers with AWS

-Runme Cloud Rendering allows users to interact with cloud resources directly from their Markdown file.
-It integrates with various cloud services, including [AWS Elastic Cloud Compute (EC2)](https://aws.amazon.com/ec2/) and [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).
+Runme Notebook Cloud Renderers allows users to interact with cloud resources directly from their Markdown file.
+It integrates with various cloud services, including [AWS Elastic Cloud Compute](https://aws.amazon.com/ec2/) (EC2) and [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS), to make it easy for you to perform various tasks, including managing and running your clusters and instances, all in your Markdown file.

-While AWS EC2 is a cloud-based service that allows users to deploy, manage, and scale applications efficiently while optimizing costs and ensuring security, AWS EKS, on the other hand, is a managed Kubernetes service that makes it easy to run Kubernetes on AWS without installing and operating your own Kubernetes control plane or nodes.
+These AWS services are cloud-based resources that enable users to deploy, manage, and scale applications.
+EC2 optimizes costs and ensures security for running applications, while EKS simplifies running Kubernetes on AWS by managing the control plane and node operations.

-The integration of Runme with AWS makes it easy to scale applications from your Markdown file and promotes collaboration between teammates.

-This guide will explore how to accelerate your workflow by leveraging Runme Cloud Rendering with AWS.
+With Runme integration using Cloud Renderer, you can execute a series of cloud operations within a single interface.

 ## Installation

-**Install AWS CLI:** For UNIX-based systems (macOS and Linux), you can use `Homebrew` to install `awscli`.
+**AWS CLI:** For UNIX-based systems (macOS and Linux), you can use `Homebrew` to install `awscli`.
 To do that, run the command below:

 ```bash {"id":"01J1FHEZWX220HQZ4T5GEKWTH0"}
 brew install awscli